-In The Last Jedi, Dubrovnik, an ancient city on the Adriatic Sea, was used for several scenes.
-Dubrovnik posed as the town of Canto Bight, a gambling destination with a Mediterranean feel, and futuristic features.
+In The Last Jedi, Dubrovnik was used for several scenes.
+It posed as the town of Canto Bight, a gambling destination with a Mediterranean feel and futuristic features.
 If you’re planning a cruise to Ireland, you may get a chance to visit Skellig Michael, the County Kerry island featured at the end of The Force Awakens, where Rey finds Luke Skywalker.
-Ferries to the island depart from Portmagee, which is a two-hour drive from the cruise port in Glengariff.
+Ferries to the island depart from Portmagee, which is a two-hour drive from the cruise port in Glengarriff.
 We would suggest hiring a car or researching local bus routes in advance.

 La La Land

 This modern-day musical was one of the biggest hits of 2016.
-La La Land follows Sebastian (Ryan Gosling) and Mia (Emma Stone) as they work to achieve their dreams in LA.
-Although their common desires push them together, that is also what starts to rip them apart and throughout the film you follow the story of their romance, their dreams and their success.
+La La Land follows Sebastian (Ryan Gosling) and Mia (Emma Stone) as they work to achieve their dreams in Los Angeles.
+Although their common desires push them together, that is also what starts to rip them apart and throughout the film, you follow the story of their romance, dreams and success.

 This in-your-face and energetic Baz Luhrmann classic features Ewan McGregor and Nicole Kidman as an infatuated actress and writer.
 The story follows McGregor and Kidman’s complicated romance as it develops despite the trials they face along the way.
 With fantastic songs, incredible costumes and a heart-wrenching storyline, Moulin Rouge offers musical lovers everything they want in a film.

-Although the original Moulin Rouge owned by Charles Zidler was burned down in 1915, in its place stands a fantastic replica that still puts on incredible cabaret shows every day.
-The perfect way to not only enter the film but watch a fantastically tantalising show that is part of history.
+Although the original Moulin Rouge, owned by Charles Zidler was burned down in 1915, in its place stands a fantastic replica that still puts on incredible cabaret shows every day.
+It is the perfect way to enter the film and watch a tantalising show that is part of history.

 The hills in Salzburg are alive with The Sound of Music.
-This film is not only probably the most famous musical of all-time, it’s one of the most popular films of all-time.
-Featuring the fantastic Julie Andrews and Christopher Plummer, this heart-warming tale is based on the true story of the Von Trapp Family singers.
+This film is perhaps the most famous musical of all time.
+Featuring Julie Andrews and Christopher Plummer, this heartwarming tale is based on the true story of the Von Trapp family singers.

 Once in Salzburg, there are many Sound of Music tours that can take you to some of the best filming locations in the movie.
 The locations include Mirabell Gardens where ‘Do-Re-Mi’ was filmed, Mondsee the home of the wedding chapel and you will pass by Nonnberg Abbey, the convent where the “real” Maria was once a novice.

-Once is a heart-warming, modern-day musical set on the streets of Dublin.
-The story follows a vacuum repairman by day, and musician by night, who teams up with a Czech immigrant and aspiring singer-songwriter to collaborate.
-Follow in the footsteps of the musical duo in Grafton Street, where they went busking, Guy’s vacuum repair shop on Harold’s Cross on the south side of Dublin (which is a real vacuum repair shop!) and George’s Street Arcade, where the couple walk dragging the broken hoover behind them before going for a coffee.
+Once is a heartwarming, modern-day musical set on the streets of Dublin.
+The story follows a vacuum repairman by day and musician by night, who teams up with a Czech immigrant and aspiring singer-songwriter.
+Follow in the footsteps of the musical duo in Grafton Street, where they went busking, Guy’s vacuum repair shop on Harold’s Cross on the southside of Dublin (which exists in real life!) and George’s Street Arcade, where the couple walk dragging the broken hoover behind them before going for a coffee.

-Katz’s Deli is a New York institution in its own right and having been established in 1888 it is one of the city’s busiest delis.
-Famous for their pastrami on rye (a NY classic) the line is often out of the door, but if you’re lucky enough to get a table, try and make it the same table used in the film.
+Kat’s Deli is a New York institution in its own right and having been established in 1888, it is one of the city’s busiest delis.
+Famous for their pastrami on rye (a NY classic), the line is often out of the door, but if you’re lucky enough to get a table, try and make it the same table used in the film.
 You’ll know which one it is as it has been commemorated with a plaque.

 How I Met Your Mother

 This incredibly popular American sitcom follows the life of Ted Mosby and his group of friends through their adventures in New York.
-How I Met Your Mother provides its large following with laughs, heart breaking moments and love stories.
-The gang spend a lot of their time in their local pub, McLaren’s, and although McLaren’s isn’t real, the pub it is based on is.
+How I Met Your Mother provides its large following with laughs, heartbreak and love stories.
+The gang spend a lot of their time in their local pub, McLaren’s, and although it isn’t real, the pub it is based on is.
 Neil Patrick Harris, the actor who plays Barney, now has their famous booth in his home.

 50 First Dates

-50 First Dates was mainly filmed on location at the Kualao Ranch in Oahu, Hawaii.
-The Kualao Ranch features a lot of cinema’s Hawaiian history, including many of 50 First Dates iconic locations.
-As well as 50 First Dates locations, if you take their Hawaii’s Best Movie Tour you’ll also see iconic Jurassic Park sights, Lost bunkers and more.
+50 First Dates was mainly filmed on location at the Kualoa Ranch in Oahu, Hawaii.
+The Kualoa Ranch features a lot of cinema’s Hawaiian history, including many of 50 First Dates iconic locations.

 Sex and the City